April 26, 2022

 Are we aware that emails we receive, if opened, can have links in them to direct us to infected websites that install malware on our devices?
 Or can have an attachment when opened that will do the same thing?
 "Malware", short for malicious software, is software installed that is used to gain access to a computer or device that then sends data from your device, or your home or business network, to the internet criminal.
 Malware can also render the infected computer or device unusable.
 Are we aware of the risks in searches we might do on Google, Bing or Yahoo, and how to minimize that risk, so we are much less likely to click on a "bad" website that could infect our systems?

 How about our credentials we use on the internet, the usernames and passwords that are our access to our digital lives.
 There are free or low cost password hacking tools available to internet criminals.
 If your password is not complex enough or long enough it could be easily compromised.
 And if you use the same password for everything, or reuse others, because they are just too hard to remember, and the criminal gets those passwords, he has access to your digital life, your music teaching digital life, your mission critical data.
 He can do what he wants with it.
+This reason alone is enough to want to use a password manager as suggested earlier.

 How you could lose all your teaching data from one single internet event